Frequently Asked Questions

 VERY.
 With the ridge line rising from sea level up to 477m (1,560 feet) and the hubs 55m above ground, we catch a lot of wind.
 The average annual wind speed at turbine hub height is around 10 m/s (22 mph), storm gusts can reach over 130 mph.
 We expect to run with an annual capacity factor of around 45%, which makes Allt Dearg one of the best performing wind farms in the UK.
 Of course windy weather tends to occur during the winter months when local power demand (and price) is greatest.
 In January 2013, our first full month of operation, Allt Dearg's Capacity Factor was slightly over 65%.
 We beat this in December 2013 when the Capacity Factor was nearly 74%.
 In 2013, Allt Dearg's first year of operation, the annual Capacity Factor was slightly over 50%, the UK average annual Capacity Factor is around 25%.

-Sròndoire is projected to have a slightly lower Capacity Factor than Allt Dearg, given that the Allt Dearg turbines already occupy the optimal locations on the site for wind.
+Sròndoire has a slightly lower Capacity Factor than Allt Dearg, given that the Allt Dearg turbines already occupy the optimal locations on the site for wind.
 Nevertheless Sròndoire has an estimated capacity factor in mid forties, which will put it up amongst the best in sites in the UK.

 How Often Do The Allt Dearg Turbines Stop?